 Here are a few books about raising a Strong Willed Child that you may find helpful to read as you learn what works for your child.

-Behavior Systems for Children
+Behavior Charts for Strong Willed Children

 Here are a few of the materials that we’ve found to be helpful as we encourage our child to make good choices at home.
-They are chore chart, repsonsibility charts and behavior chairs to help your child with visual prompts to help their routine and structure at home.
+They are chore chart, responsibility charts and behavior chairs to help your child with visual prompts to help their routine and structure at home.

 Strong Willed Child Behavior Chart Resources